shinyoshiaki/node-jspack/README.md

   (5) This module assumes that JavaScript is using 64 bits of floating point precision, so the "d" code performs no rounding.
 128-bit floating point will cause the "d" code to simply truncate significands to 52 bits.

+  (6) Since 64bit "longs" cannot be represented in JavaScript, this version of jspack will accept and return 2 part arrays for "longs": ```[highBits, lowBits]``` , always in big-endian.
+  These can be used for example with Long.js ([https://github.com/dcodeIO/Long.js]).
+  See [test/int64.js] for examples.

 A format character may be preceded by an integral repeat count.
 For example, the format string "4h" means exactly the same thing as "hhhh".